MileHacker Logo

 Available Facilities

-• International airports provide diverse shops and duty-free shopping.
+• International airports provide diverse retail shops and tax-free shopping.

 • Dining options and food stalls are available at all major points of departure.